A QCEG PUBLICATION

 (Maria Grazia Chiuri)

-Architectural silhouettes and feminist classicism echo Raphael’s harmony and Michelangelo’s gravitas.
+Architectural silhouettes and feminist classicism evoking Raphael’s harmony and Michelangelo’s gravitas.

-Roman roots with regal fur craftsmanship and baroque opulence.
+Roman roots blended with regal fur craftsmanship and baroque opulence.

 (Daniel Roseberry)

-Surrealist drama with Roman theatricality and golden grandeur.
+Surrealist drama infused with Roman theatricality and golden splendour.

-✦ Dior’s gowns stand like St. Peter’s — measured, divine, and boldly feminine.
+✦ Dior’s gowns rise like St Peter’s—measured, divine, and powerfully feminine.

 divider